Phyks/arxiv_metadata/README.md

  'Sidorenkov L. A., Tey M. K., Grimm R., Hou Y.-H., Pitaevskii L. Stringari S. Nature 498 2013 78 letter': 'http://dx.doi.org/10.1038/nature12136', 'Taylor E., Hu H., Liu X.-J., Pitaevskii L. P., Griffin A. Stringari S. Phys.
 Rev. A 80 2009 053601': 'http://dx.doi.org/10.1103/physreva.80.053601'}
  ```

+## License

+All the codes in this repository (excepted the `opendetex` code which is not
+from me) are under an MIT License.
+Feel free to reuse, fork, PR and contribute!